KANSAS OFFICE of

 REVISOR of STATUTES

 75-712.
-Same; powers and duties; criminal information records; availability of information collected; background investigations, contents, reports. (a) It is the duty of the members of the bureau to make full and complete investigations at the direction of the attorney general.
+Kansas bureau of investigation; powers and duties; criminal information records; availability of information collected; fingerprinting; background investigations, contents, reports. (a) It is the duty of the members of the bureau to make full and complete investigations at the direction of the attorney general.
 Each member of the bureau shall possess all powers and privileges which are now or may be hereafter given to the sheriffs of Kansas.

 (b) (1) The bureau shall acquire, collect, classify and preserve criminal identification and other crime records, and may exchange such criminal identification records with the duly authorized officials of governmental agencies, of states, cities and penal institutions.